 1. Unlock your device and install Amon_RA's recovery image

 3. Update your radio if necessary

 Tired of Nexus One and Droid users gloating their CyanogenMod 6 over you?
 Well, HTC Hero owners – worry no more.
 The Alpha version of CM6 (the same version available for said phones) has officially been released for the GSM Hero (this does not include the Sprint Hero).
-The do

 UPDATE: Updated download link for Alpha 3 below.
 We don’t currently have a change log, unfortunately.